Gibberlings3/transitions/transitions/readme.transitions.english.txt

 * Add better Korlasz loot to stores if quest is skipped
 * Add a romance with Duke Eltan
 * Add a house across from the Flaming Fist HQ for Eltan to offer as a reward
+* Allow access to house in front of the palace during SoD prologue if chosen as Eltan's reward
 * Change mechanism on how gold is shared with group so it always happens, even without standard NPCs
-* Distribute group's possessions from the end of SoD to stores in Athkatla (different mod?)
+* Distribute group's possessions from the end of SoD to stores in Athkatla
-* Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2, even as a cameo (Ajantis)
+* Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2, even as a cameo (like Ajantis)
 * Move BG1 personal chest contents to a stronghold chest with compliments of dukes when name is cleared
 * Clean up unique items that might be duplicated due to playing areas out of normal sequence
 * Add a romance with Queen Ellesime